 The stock market gives us the most real-time data of any economic indicator out there, with investor sentiment and headlines being priced in on a minute by minute basis.
 But it is also the most volatile…

-And in economic times like these, volatility increases dramatically.
+In economic times like these – and add in a Presidential election year on top of it – volatility increases dramatically.
 The market tends to trade more on overall economic news, than individual business performance, making great buying opportunities in individual names who get overly penalized.

 I continue to warn investors to be cautiously optimistic.
-Relative to past recessions, we are likely in the early days of the market drawdown.
-This becomes even more likely given the tremendous levels of unemployment we have reached and will likely take months to years to recover from.
-Historically, market drawdowns have lasted the better part of a year.
+Relative to past recessions, this has been an extremely fast market recovery – one which while it has manifested in the stock market, isn’t yet supported by company’s actual underlying earnings in many cases, putting stock valuations at all time highs.
+Historically, market drawdowns have lasted the better part of a year, and this one only started in February.
 The market remains volatile and highly sensitive to less of the current economic reality, and more the health data and future expectations for recovery.

 What Does the Health Data Say About When the Economy Will Recover